msaadah/Data-Analysis-Notebook/README.md

 # Data-Analysis-Notebook

-HOW TO PUT IMAGES ON GITHUB, INCLUDE EXAMPLES FOR DATA MANIPULATION (GROUPBY, TOKENIZING, ENCODING STUFF)
+INCLUDE EXAMPLES FOR DATA MANIPULATION (GROUPBY, TOKENIZING, ENCODING STUFF)

 The process taken for each these datasets is similar as they follow this pattern: